ChrisXu/ChrisXu/README.md

 ### Hi there 👋

-I'm a software engineer who has been building beautiful iOS apps for almost a decade.
+I'm a software engineer who has been building beautiful iOS apps since 2011.
 I am also passionate about helping other engineers and shaping a healthier engineering culture.

 * 🧑‍💻 I code in Swift by day, Python by night, and JS on weekend.
 * 📚 I like reading books.
 [Here is my booklist](bit.ly/chrisxu-booklist).